Pseudobulk Analysis with Decoupler and EdgeR

 Overview of the Data

-If you’re new to these concepts, we recommend exploring our other tutorials before performing pseudobulk analysis:
+If you’re new to these concepts, we recommend exploring the following tutorials before performing pseudobulk analysis:

 The data object, which you will import from Zenodo into Galaxy via the provided link, has been preprocessed, analysed, and annotated.
 It includes the following key observation metadata: